 Many of the buildings had costumed employees on hand to explain what life was like back in the old sea village.
 At the print shop, both of my kids were able to make a holiday card using the authentic press.

-As we toured all of the buildings as well as the ships, I was most impressed with how dedicated the staff is.
+As we toured all of the buildings as well as the ships, I was most impressed with how dedicated the staff was.
 They appear to enjoy their jobs and are so helpful and great with children.
 Although it was cold out, we also enjoyed exploring the ships – my kids really liked seeing how small the bunks were.

 Tickets for Mystic Seaport currently range from $19-$29.
 Kids 5 and under are free.
 If you get your ticket validated before you leave, you can return a second day for free within seven days.
 There’s also a Mystic Pass which includes tickets to both the Mystic Seaport and the Mystic Aquarium.